FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 ```

 Configuring multiple accounts in `mbsync` is trivial, and Gmail IMAP
-is a mess, so I would recommend setting up an account from a different
+is a mess.
+Therefore, I would recommend setting up an account from a different
-provider (if you have this option) first, to learn how `mbsync`
+email provider first (that is, if you have the option) and learn how `mbsync`
 works.
-Create the following configuration file `~/.mbsyncrc` and
+Let's create the `~/.mbsyncrc` configuration file and insert the
-insert the following settings.
+following settings.

 ```ssh
 IMAPStore foo-remote